 This course requires students to attend regularly, participate in some training with assignments and reflect on their experience as a peer tutor to demonstrate their learning.
 Students should be in grade 12 and will need to apply and get two teacher references for the course.
 If you are in grade 11, the class Mentorship 11 is recommended.

-Please visit D110 for more information and for a copy of the application form.
+Please visit D110 for more information.